KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

 Different specifications can have lines map to the same test as long as the text is an exact match.
 This is good when you have scenarios that have the same dependencies or a lot of overlapping steps.

-# Why not just use Invoke-Pester?
+# Why not use Invoke-Pester?

 Pester is good at a lot of things but it is built around one school of thought.
 Gherkin approaches the problem from a different prospective.
 This is just another tool for us to use.
 I feel like I have only scratched the surface on this but I wanted to shed some light on this feature that is fairly unknown.